Porsche 911 GT3: 997.2 GT3 RS

-Porsche test drivers had intended to enter the 2011 12 Hours of Nürburgring on a standard road legal 911 GT3 RS, but had to withdraw due to health reasons from the team that comprised racers Roland Asch and Patrick Simon, plus journalists Horst von Saurma and Chris Harris.
+Porsche test drivers had intended to enter the 2011 12 Hours of Nürburgring on a standard road legal 911 GT3 RS, but had to withdraw for health reasons from the team that comprised racers Roland Asch and Patrick Simon, plus journalists Horst von Saurma and Chris Harris.
 The car, entered in cooperation with sport auto (Germany), is registered as S-GO 2400, and was driven from Weissach to Nürburg.
 The RS was modified according to safety requirements, which included a larger roll cage and fire extinguisher.
 As no race tyres were available for 19" wheels, the 18" wheels of the Carrera Cup racers were used.
 Asch qualified with 9:15, 42nd overall, and 9th among the 17 SP7 class entrants, only beaten by its race-prepared Porsche 997 siblings.
 In an otherwise disappointing race for Porsche, with the best race 997 finishing only 6th, the road-legal car did 145 laps, 9 less than the winning BMW, for place 13.
 It supposedly had to cover another 306 km, on the Autobahn back home.

 A total of 541 units sold in the United States and 71 units in Canada.